SCCapstone/PRClub/README.md

 * Located in `cypress/integration/`.
 * To run:
   1. Launch the expo web server, and wait for it to fully load: `npm run web`.
-  2. Run `npx cypress run --headless` to run tests in headless mode, or `npx cypress open` to run tests interactively in the browser.
+  2. In a parallel command prompt, run `npx cypress run --headless` to run tests in headless mode, or `npx cypress open` to run tests interactively in the browser.

 ### Unit Tests